Next Application Deadline: Friday, February 21, 2014, 5:00 p.m.

 The COMPAS Artist Roster includes the top Teaching Artists in the state of Minnesota.
-More than 70 artists offer Residencies for schools and community sites.
-Another 40-50 artists/ensembles offer Performances and Workshops.
-Generally, we issue a Call for Artists once a year or so.
-Most often, we are looking for experienced Teaching Artists who work in specific art forms, or who are from particular cultural backgrounds.
+More than 60 artists offer residencies for schools and community sites.
+Another 30-40 artists/ensembles offer Performances and Workshops.
+We issue a Call for Artists about once every two years.
+We generally look for experienced Teaching Artists who work in specific art forms, especially those that are not already being offered by our current artists, or individuals who are from a range of cultural or ethnic backgrounds.

 To learn more about the current members of our Roster, check out the Artist Profiles that can be accessed through the Arts Education Program pages.